dawright22/azure-pinecone-terraform-deployment/README.md

 - Add your API key in the variables.tf file.
 Using the pinecone_api_key variable.

+- Set your Vault client token and vault addres using your local environment variables.

 ### Run the Terraform

 - Clone or fork this repository.